Gluten free apple crisp makes a delicious dessert that’s perfect for Fall, the holidays and special occasions.

 To make the filling:

-- Spoon the filling into three mini pie dishes and set aside until topping is ready.
+Spoon the filling into your pie pan and set aside until topping is ready.

 To make the topping:

-- Once it’s finished cooking, spoon the topping over the mini pie dishes.
+Once it's finished cooking, spoon the topping over the pie.

 Pin this recipe: